mdn/content/files/en-us/web/api/svgangle/valueinspecifiedunits/index.md

 ## Value

-A `number`; the numeric factor of the angle as a float.
+An `integer`; the numeric factor of the angle as a float.

 ## Examples